Emory University: Twenty-first century

 The latest additions to the Atlanta Campus include buildings for cancer research, biomedical research, scientific computation, mathematics and science, vaccine research, and the performing arts.

 Prior to 2018, the campus was in an unincorporated area, statistically counted in the Druid Hills census-designated place.
 In 2016 the university stated that it intended to petition to be annexed into the City of Atlanta; in 2017 the university leadership formally submitted its petition.
 The City of Atlanta annexed Emory's campus effective January 1, 2018, a part of its largest annexation within a period of 65 years; the Atlanta City Council voted to do so the prior December.

 Gregory L. Fenves, formerly the president of the University of Texas at Austin, became Emory University's 21st president in August 2020.

 The Gaza war sparked demonstrations around the U.S., including at Emory.
 On April 25, 2024, during a pro-Palestinian protest, immediately subsequent to each objecting to the police presence, police detained both philosophy chair Noëlle McAfee and arrested economics professor Caroline Fohlin, who was later charged with battery, following her battering by police.
 The College of Arts and Science adopted a motion the following day for a college faculty no-confidence vote for Greg Fenves, president of the university, with an electronic vote organized for the following week.

 Academics

 Admissions

 Emory University is considered highly selective.
 The median SAT score of the class of 2023 was 1500 and median ACT score was 34.
-In 2022, Emory University received 33,517 applications and had a 9% regular decision admission rate and a 10.6% overall admission rate.
-The Scholars Programs have an acceptance rate of just 2%.
-The enrolling class was 55.4% female, 44.6% male and 10.4% of enrolling class identify as first-generation college students.
-Fifty-nine unique languages were spoken in the enrolling first year class and 40 countries were represented.
-The university is need-blind for domestic applicants.
+In 2026, Emory University received 43,269 applications.
+The Class of 2030 comprises 2,002 incoming students selected from a pool of more than 43,000 applicants, including 1,469 first-year students entering Emory College of Arts and Sciences and 533 entering Oxford College.
+The class represents students from 46 states, Washington, D.C., Puerto Rico, the Northern Mariana Islands, and 71 countries outside the United States.
+Students entering Oxford College speak 48 languages other than English primarily at home, while students entering Emory College speak 62 non-English languages at home.
+First-generation college students comprise 18% of the Oxford College class and 16% of the Emory College class.
+The Class of 2030 includes 89 students participating in the QuestBridge National College Match program, including 52 at Emory College and five at Oxford College who were matched through the national program, with the remainder joining through the regular admission process.